bleepzter/DataBind.NET/README.md

 It provides a basic implementation of the `INotifyPropertyChanged` event used to notify subscribers (views) bound to the view model that the view model has changed.

- To create your own view models, one has to simply inherit from the BindableBase as follows:
+ To create your own view models, one has to simply inherit from the BindableBase as shown in the example bellow:

  ```csharp